Caribbean Tours for Solo Travelers

 Aboard Emerald Sakara, solo travelers join excursions to Fort Napoleon, Nelson's Dockyard UNESCO site, and Tobago Cays' marine sanctuary.
 The intimate ship atmosphere brings together 100 like-minded guests while enjoying included meals and premium beverages.

-Duration 15 days Destinations St Martin, Anguilla, Guadeloupe, Saint Kitts and Nevis, Antigua and Barbuda, Saint Lucia, Barbados, Saint Vincent and the Grenadines Age Range up to 90 year olds Group Size Max Group Size 182 Group Type Group Room Type Singles, Shared Operator Emerald Cruises From $35,762
+Duration 15 days Destinations St Martin, Anguilla, Guadeloupe, Saint Kitts and Nevis, Antigua and Barbuda, Saint Lucia, Barbados, Saint Vincent and the Grenadines Age Range Ages 12+ Group Size Max Group Size 182 Group Type Group Room Type Singles, Shared Operator Emerald Cruises From

 A hundred passengers share Caribbean moments aboard Emerald Azzurra.
 The itinerary covers Gustavia's French culture and Soufrière's volcanic wonders.
 Organized activities and communal dining enhance visits to 12 stunning destinations.

-Duration 17 days Destinations St Martin, Guadeloupe, Saint Kitts and Nevis, Antigua and Barbuda, Saint Lucia, Saint Vincent and the Grenadines, Barbados Age Range up to 90 year olds Group Size Max Group Size 182 Group Type Group Room Type Singles, Shared Operator Emerald Cruises From $40,353
+Duration 17 days Destinations St Martin, Guadeloupe, Saint Kitts and Nevis, Antigua and Barbuda, Saint Lucia, Saint Vincent and the Grenadines, Barbados Age Range Ages 12+ Group Size Max Group Size 182 Group Type Group Room Type Singles, Shared Operator Emerald Cruises From $29,322

 What our customers ask about Caribbean Tours for Solo Travelers